 An important recent shift in processors has been the advent of the multicore era.
 In a multicore processor, the chip contains multiple copies of the processor.
 Even commonplace desktop microprocessors today have four cores (four copies of the processor).
-Our class's server machine has 24 cores, while a \$10,000 server can easily have 64 cores today.
+Our class's server machine has 40 cores, while a \$10,000 server can easily have 64 cores today.
+The Intel Phi within the class server has over 240.
 It is expected that since the number of transistors on chip will continue to scale exponentially for some time, the consequence is that the number of cores (copies of the processor) per chip will also grow exponentially for some time, probably doubling every year or two.

 In addition to such completely general purpose processor cores, manufacturers of graphics hardware have also been making their hardware more general purpose, creating "GPUs" (Graphics Processing Units) that have a much larger number of cores, each of which is much "smaller" than a general purpose core.
 For example, the \$3,000 NVIDIA Tesla K20, which fits into a typical desktop or server computer, sports almost 2,500 cores.
+Our class's server machine also has one of these.